erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 -The number of real world output data.
 (The artificial neural network can contain more than 1 output data ) <br/>
 -The summation function of the output layer<br/>
 -The activation function of the output layer<br/>
--Just like inputs, output data needs to be converted into 'ANN data types' that the artificial neural network can process.<br/>
+-Just like inputs, output data needs to be converted into <b>ANN data types</b> that the artificial neural network can process.<br/>
 -The min and max range of the output values.<br/>
 -The tolerance values of the output cells.
 When training our network, what is the acceptable margin of error regarding the expected outputs from the output cells?
 Each output cell will produce a value between 0 and 1.
 Therefore, we must take this into consideration when determining the tolerance.<br/><br/>